juev/awesome-stars/README.md

 ## Rust

+- [artichoke/artichoke](https://github.com/artichoke/artichoke) - 💎 Artichoke is a Ruby made with Rust
 - [matklad/xshell](https://github.com/matklad/xshell) -
 - [craciuncezar/git-smart-checkout](https://github.com/craciuncezar/git-smart-checkout) - 🧠 A command-line utility for switching git branches more easily.
 Switch branches interactively or use a fuzzy search to find that long-forgotten branch name.
 - [martinvonz/jj](https://github.com/martinvonz/jj) - A Git-compatible DVCS that is both simple and powerful